sara5491/ArchiveTheAdventure/README.md

 * Admin privileges to edit/delete any images that are offensive/inappropriate.
 * Profile page where users can see all their previously uploaded images.

+### CONTENT REQUIREMENTS
+* Most of the site content is provided by its users.
+* All images are shown on the home page so it is clear what the purpose of the site is when a user first enters it.

+## STRUCTURE

+- **HOME/PHOTOS PAGE** (get_photos.html) - The Home Page of the website contains all image cards for all users to view.
+There is a sticky navbar at the top which is shown on all pages and contains the logo and links to all other pages of the site.
+At the bottom of the page there is a footer that is also placed on all other pages, which contains social media links.

+- **ABOUT US** (about.html) - This clearly outlines the purpose of the site and encourages users to sign up.

+- **PHOTOS PAGE** - (photos.html) - This page allows users to easily see all images that have been uploaded to the site.
+The name of the photo and the username of who uploaded it is shown when the image is hovered over.

+- **LOG IN PAGE** (login.html) - The Log In page allows users who already have an account to log in to their profile.
+When the user logs in successfully, they are redirected to their unique profile page where they can view, edit and delete their images.
+A 'Log Out’ tab is visible and the Register is hidden once a user logs in.

 # 7. DEPLOYMENT